What is meant by “prechilling”?

 Who should prechill?

-In general, gardeners in southern and western USDA Zones 7b-10 (excluding the Pacific Northwest and tidewater Virginia) should prechill bulbs before planting.
+In general, landscape professionals and gardeners in southern and western USDA Zones 7b–10 (excluding the Pacific Northwest and tidewater Virginia) should prechill bulbs before planting.
 The 7b line is not a hard one.
 Some gardeners in Zone 7b prechill; others don’t.
 A lot depends on how cold the upcoming winter is.
 Since it’s impossible to predict how severe a given winter will be, we recommend prechilling, just to be safe.
-(We advise gardeners in Zones 9-11 in the Southeast—along the Gulf Coast and in Central and South Florida—to avoid planting spring-flowering bulbs entirely, prechilled or not.)
+(We advise gardeners in Zones 9–11 in the Southeast—along the Gulf Coast and in Central and South Florida—to avoid planting spring-flowering bulbs entirely, prechilled or not.)

 Do all bulbs need prechilling in mild-winter climates?